 If you dream of passive income, earning money for you even when you sleep, this metric will be crucial for you.

 Dividends are like your portfolio's paycheck.
-They provide a clear measure of your portfolio's ability to generate ongoing returns, beyond just price appreciation.
+Many investors set up a DRIP (Dividend Reinvestment Plan) so each payout is automatically reinvested into more shares.
+A tracker should record those reinvestments as new lots, not just as invisible price growth.
 Understanding your dividend income - how much you receive, how often it comes in, and whether it's growing over time - gives you concrete insight into your portfolio's income-generating potential.
 This becomes particularly valuable whether you want to achieve financial independence or create a steady income stream from your investments.

 Smart tax watching puts more money in your pocket.
 Knowing when to sell, what to hold, and how dividends affect your taxes can save you significant amounts each year.